muchdogesec/file2txt/README.md

 python3 -m unittest tests/test_1_output_file_generation.py
 ```

-You will need Open AI and Google Vision in your `.env` file when running this test.
+You will need a Google Vision in your `.env` file when running this test.

 This script generates output files using a combination of file2txt settings.